Donations of every size count. Click on 'Give Now' for other amounts.

 The purpose of this project is to expand the Conference on Human Capital Innovation in Technology & Analytics as well as to enhance its quality.
 A major goal would be to increase student involvement, including as presenters.
 To allow for maximum inclusion, the conference has no registration fee.
 As a result, many students are able to participate and learn from some of the top researchers and practitioners in rapidly growing fields.

 The Conferences on Human Capital Innovation in Technology & Analytics have been organized annually since 2012 within the Department of Technology Management and Innovation at the NYU Tandon School of Engineering - Polytechnic Institute.
 Each year these conferences focus on a different critical issue, bringing together prominent thought leaders and experts who are at the cutting-edge of Human Capital or People Analytics.
 They come from industry, consulting firms and academia to address the application of People Analytics to work-related problems.
-For example, this year’s critical issue is “AI in the Post-Covid Workforce".
+For example, last year’s critical issue was “AI in the Post-Covid Workforce".

 The previous conferences focused on topics pertaining to People Analytics that included Game-Changing Technology, Talent Management, Engagement & Performance, Diversity & Inclusion, the use of games, Career Paths, Career Matching & Tracking, the Future of Work and the impact of AI (see Table 1).